raspberrypilearning/introduction-to-processing/worksheet.md

 	Try changing the stroke of the circle.

 1. And if you want to get rid of the stroke or fill, use the [noStroke](https://processing.org/reference/noStroke_.html) and [noFill](https://processing.org/reference/noFill_.html) functions.
 Keep in mind, if you use them both at the same time, you won't be able to see what you're drawing!
-Try it out on the circle above.
+Try them out on the circle above.

 1. Use what you now know about `fill`, `stroke`, `noFill`, and `noStroke` to draw something like the Olympic rings, a giraffe, or a Raspberry Pi!

+	_Note: By default all lines are 1 pixel wide.
+To increase the thickness of the line, use the [strokeWeight function](https://processing.org/reference/strokeWeight_.html).
+Like with the color functions, after you call it, all shapes you draw will have your specified thickness until `strokeWeight` or `noStroke` is called again._

 ## Make things move
 Up until now, you've been writing sketches that draw a single thing and then they're done.
 But Processing is a powerful language that lets you create animations and interactivity.
 In this section, you'll create motion and listen to input from the mouse.